November 5, 2017

 Once a new page is created go inside that pages folder inside of

 content/yourpage.
 This path will vary based on what your page is named.
 From there you should notice a

-.txt file inside the folder.
+.txt the file inside the folder.
 In my case, I created a new page called Blog.
 The

 .txt file was called

 To perform a redirect this file needs to be named